5 Important Things to Know About Baking in a Convection Oven

 3. Don’t crowd the oven.

 Because convection relies on air being able to circulate, be careful of overcrowding the oven and blocking the flow of air.
 The food will still cook, but the cooking will be less efficient and you’ll lose the advantage of the convection setting.
 It’s fine to bake on multiple racks, but try not to fill the racks wall-to-wall.

 4. Use low-sided baking sheets and roasting pans.

-In addition to not crowding the oven, the convection setting works best if you use low-sided pans or rimless baking sheets, especially when baking cookies or roasting vegetables.
+The convection setting also works best if you use low-sided pans or rimless baking sheets, especially when baking cookies or roasting vegetables.
 This allows for better air circulation around the food and helps crispy foods become even crisper.
-(Although note that this is less important for things like casseroles and cakes, which rely on the high sides of their pans to hold their shape and where crisping isn't as important.)
+(Although note that this is less important for things like casseroles and cakes, which rely on the high sides of their pans to hold their shape and where crisping isn’t as important.)

 5. Don’t use convection for cooking cakes, quick breads, custards, or soufflés.

 While these dishes would benefit from the steady heat, the movement of the air from the fan and exhaust system can cause them to cook unevenly or to rise less impressively.
 Custards can also form an unpleasant crust on the surface as they dry out in the wicking action of the oven.